The Hidden Fees Draining Your Bank Account Every Month

 Where people from age 20 to 40 actually spend money

-For people in their twenties and thirties, the biggest leaks are usually the same: subscriptions they rarely use, eating out or ordering food out of convenience, daily coffees, and small "doesn't matter" purchases.
-None of these feel expensive.
-But together, they often add up to several hundred dollars every month.
-Many people spend fifty to eighty dollars on subscriptions alone, and a few daily food purchases can easily push monthly spending past three hundred dollars without realizing it.
+For people in their twenties and thirties, the biggest leaks are almost always the same: subscriptions they rarely use, eating out for convenience, daily coffees, and small "doesn't matter" purchases.
+None of these feel expensive on their own.
+Together, they add up to several hundred dollars every month.
+Many people spend $50 to $80 on subscriptions alone, and a few daily food purchases can push monthly spending past $300 without anyone noticing.
+Learning how to actually track your finances is the first step to spotting these leaks.

 Personal Experience

-I noticed this clearly when comparing myself to friends.
-Some of them were making around 400$ more per month than I was.
+I noticed this when comparing myself to friends.
+Some of them earned around $400 more per month than I did.
 On paper, they should have been doing better.
-But at the end of each month, I consistently had more money than they did.
-The reason was simple: they were not tracking their spending, and I was.
+But at the end of each month, I consistently had more money saved.
+The reason was simple: they weren't tracking their spending, and I was.

-They had multiple subscriptions, ate out almost every day, and relied heavily on convenience.
-When we added it up, their expenses were more than 500$ higher per month.
-I cooked my own food, had zero subscriptions, and kept gas, food, and parking around 15$ per week.
-We live in the same city with similar lifestyle, but very different outcome.
+They had multiple subscriptions, ate out almost every day, and relied on convenience.
+When we added it up, their expenses were over $500 higher per month.
+I cooked my own food, had zero subscriptions, and kept gas, food, and parking around $15 per week.
+Same city, similar lifestyle, very different outcome.

 How You Can Do the Same

-If you want to earn more money, a good place to start is controlling what already leaves your account.
+If you want more money each month, start by controlling what already leaves your account.
 Break expenses down one by one and push each to its reasonable minimum.
-Lower food spending from 200$ to 100$.
-Cut subscriptions from 60$ to 10$.
-That is already 150$ saved.
+Lower food spending from $200 to $100.
+Cut subscriptions from $60 to $10.
+That is $150 saved before you earn a single extra dollar.
+A simple Google Sheet makes this process painless.